 Winter jacket (Marmot Montreal Down Coat walking into cafe)

-Jackets in our casual category are great for in-town use
+Jackets in our casual category are great for in-town use | Credit: Adam McKibben

 The good news is that going with a casual coat generally saves you a good deal of money.
-Two of our top casual picks, The North Face’s Arctic and the Patagonia Down With It Parka, are around $350 yet offer ample warmth and weather protection for most people.
+Two of our top casual picks, The North Face’s Arctic Parka and the Patagonia Down With It Parka, are around $350 yet offer ample warmth and weather protection.
 The compromises come in weight, packability, and range of movement, which matter if you’re climbing mountains but not so much for the morning commute.
-And for casual users drawn to the look of jackets in the performance category, be sure keep in mind that these are generally less durable and won’t hold up as well to everyday wear.
+And for casual users drawn to the look of jackets in the performance category, keep in mind that these are generally less durable and won’t hold up as well to everyday wear.
 We include a smattering of performance options here, but for a more in-depth look, check out our articles on the best women's down jackets and the best women's ski jackets.

 Insulation Types

-Nearly all the jackets on this list have down fill, which is the warmest, lightest, and most compressible type of insulation.
+Most jackets on this list have down fill, which is the warmest, lightest, and most compressible type of insulation.
 A few jackets, including the Columbia Heavenly Long, are made with synthetic, which is heavier and not quite as lofty but does a superior job at insulating when wet.
 It's also cheaper than down, which is why you'll find it inside some of the budget-oriented designs above like the Columbia Heavenly.
 It's also common to see down jackets (like the Arc'teryx Thorium) include synthetic insulation in high-exposure areas for added weather protection, or under the arms for breathability.
 We love both types of insulation and each has its purposes, but down wins out in pure warmth and coziness for winter.

 Winter jacket (Down plumage displayed on top of jacket)

-Down is the warmest and lightest form of insulation
+Down is the warmest and lightest form of insulation | Credit: Switchback Travel

 The ethical debate between down and synthetic insulation is an important one, but not as cut-and-dry as some might wish.
 Down is easy to scrutinize, with concerns around sourcing feathers and humane treatment of animals.
 On the other hand, most synthetic fills are petroleum-based, which results in greenhouse gas emissions and potentially unsafe work environments.
 Further, they can release micro pieces of plastic into the water during each wash.
-Thankfully, programs like the Responsible Down Standard ensure the use of ethically sourced down, which makes it a much easier sell for us.
+Programs like the Responsible Down Standard ensure the use of ethically sourced down, which makes it a much easier sell for us.
 Not to mention, down generally has a longer lifespan than synthetic insulation.
 For more background on this topic, see our article on down vs. synthetic insulation.

 Winter Jacket (Patagonia Down With It Parka above knee hem)

-The Responsible Down Standard ensures ethically sourced down
+The Responsible Down Standard ensures ethically sourced down | Credit: Adam McKibben

 Warmth